 Banks know what’s at stake for the future, but fear of transition keeps some from modernizing their business.
 With a digital banking partner that has prioritized security and is ahead of the technology curve, converting to a new platform is simpler and less risky than perceived.

-But above all concerns for leaving the bank-in-a-box model behind is staying relevant and competitive.
+But above all concerns for leaving the bank-in-a-box model behind are staying relevant and competitive.
 FIs wanting to transition will find that the qualities of a competitive FI have changed since the days of bank-in-a-box convenience.

 That means your next technology partner needs to help navigate the new competitive landscape to truly go all in on digital banking.